 And we must always bear in mind a second premise, that the cost of maintaining a research library is not a matter merely of the original purchase cost of its materials.
 These must be made amazingly cheap, to be sure.
 But purchase cost is only the first of four main categories of cost.
-Our cataloging of them must also be made amazingly cheap, our binding of them amazingly cheap, our storage of them amazingly cheap.
+Our cataloging of them must also be made amazingly cheap, our storage of them amazingly cheap.
 We must never forget that this problem of library growth of ours is always this four-part problem and that unless we are able to accomplish a reduction in the cost of all these four parts we arrive at no real solution of it.